Jurickson Profar: San Diego Padres

 On December 2, 2019, the Athletics traded Profar to the San Diego Padres in exchange for Austin Allen and a player to be named later or cash considerations.

 In 2020 for the Padres, Profar slashed .278/.343/.428 with seven home runs and 25 RBIs in 56 games.
 He played 39 games in the outfield while playing second base for 17 games and first base once.

 On January 27, 2021, Profar re-signed with the Padres on a three-year, $21 million contract.
 Profar struggled in 2021 with a slash line of .227/.329/.320.
 In the off-season, he changed his usual regimen, and his batting stance as well.

-Following a collision with teammate CJ Abrams on July 7, 2022, Profar collapsed while walking off the field and was placed on the seven day injured list under the concussion protocol.
-On August 9, Profar make a diving catch in the ninth inning, saving at least one run - a run which would have given the lead to the Padres' opponent, the San Francisco Giants.
-In the bottom of the inning, Profar singled before teammate Manny Machado hit a game winning home run.
+Following a collision with teammate CJ Abrams on July 7, 2022, Profar collapsed while walking off the field and was placed on the 7-day injured list under the concussion protocol.
+On August 9, Profar made a diving catch in the ninth inning, saving at least one run; a run which would have given the lead to the Padres' opponent, the San Francisco Giants.
+In the bottom of the inning, Profar singled before teammate Manny Machado hit a game-winning home run.
+On November 7, Profar opted out of his contract and became a free agent.

+Colorado Rockies

+On March 21, 2023, Profar signed a one-year, $7.75 million contract with the Colorado Rockies.
+In 111 games with Colorado, he hit .236/.316/.364 with 8 home runs and 39 RBI.
+On August 27, Profar was released by Colorado following the promotion of Hunter Goodman.

+San Diego Padres (second stint)

+On September 1, 2023, Profar signed a minor league contract to return to the Padres organization.
+After four games for the Triple-A El Paso Chihuahuas, the Padres selected Profar's contract on September 8, adding him to the major league roster.
+He became a free agent following the season.

+On February 12, 2024, Profar re-signed with the Padres, a one-year deal guaranteeing $1 million, along with a possible additional $1.5 million in incentives.
+Profar went on to have the best year of his career yet, posting a career high .839 OPS.
+He also made the All-Star Team for the first time in his career.

+Atlanta Braves

+On January 23, 2025, Profar signed a three-year, $42 million contract with the Atlanta Braves.
+On March 31, Profar was suspended for 80 games after testing positive for a performance-enhancing drug, which also made him ineligible to participate in the postseason.
+Profar returned from the suspension on July 2, and went 2-for-4 with a RBI home run against the Los Angeles Angels.